-2 New section k added and old section relabeled "1" on November 12, 1996.
+3 New section k added and old section relabeled "l" on November 12, 1996.

-- 5. Where physical or cultural features existing on the ground are at variance with those shown on the official map, or in other circumstances where uncertainty exists with respect to the location of a boundary, the Planning Board shall interpret the zone boundaries; and - 6.
+- 2. Boundaries indicated as being the extension of center lines of streets shall be construed to be the extension of such center lines; - Boundaries indicated as approximately following the center lines of streams, rivers, or other continuously flowing water courses shall be construed as following the channel center line of such watercourses; - 4.
+Boundaries indicated as being parallel to or extension of features listed above shall be so construed.
+Distances not specifically indicated on the official map shall be determined by the scale of the map; - 5.
+Where physical or cultural features existing on the ground are at variance with those shown on the official map, or in other circumstances where uncertainty exists with respect to the location of a boundary, the Planning Board shall interpret the zone boundaries; and - 6.
 Boundaries for 100-year Flood Prone Areas (FP) and Aquifer Protection Zones (AP) are based upon the most current information available from the State or Federal agencies responsible and are subject to change as such information changes.